Cutoff phenomenon for the asymmetric simple exclusion process and the biased card shuffling: Technical preliminaries

 \end{proposition}

-We include a proof of this result in the Appendix \ref{Appendix:Coupling} for completeness.
+We include a proof of this result in Appendix \ref{Appendix:Coupling} for completeness.
 Note that only the coupling for the card shuffling needs to be constructed since its projection \eqref{projek} yields an order preserving coupling on $\gO_{N,k}$.
 Dynamics with such order preserving property are usually called \textit{attractive}.
-Note that as the order is preserved by the projection \eqref{defachk}, this also implies the existence of a grand-coupling preserving the order in $\gO_{N,k}$.
 In the rest of the paper, unless it is specified otherwise, we always work with such a grand coupling and use $\bbP$ to denote the associated probability distribution.